Comcast extends free internet services for low-income families an additional 60 days

 Comcast’s Internet Essentials initiative began in 2011 and has connected more than two million low-income families to the internet, according to a news release.

-This offer may come as welcome news as millions of students in the United States learned Friday that they are unlikely to return to classrooms full time in the fall because of cases surging throughout the states.
+The offer may come as welcome news as millions of students in the United States learned Friday that they are unlikely to return to classrooms full-time in the fall because of cases surging throughout the states.

-What role children play in the COVID-19 pandemic is the hot-button question of the summer as states debate what the best practice is for returning children to school without putting them in danger of further spreading the virus.

 The Associated Press contributed to this report.